 You can reduce the cleaning process on daily basis by using parchment paper or silicone molds.
 These air fryer accessories protect the basket from oil, food grime, and heavy sauce.
 So there is no need to clean the basket daily also silicone molds prevent high heat reach to the basket surface so the life span of your air fryer basket will increase.

 When cooking a large quantity of food by using an air fryer most of the time air fryer users overcrowd the basket.
 They block the air passing holes where air fryer hot air passes in a circular direction.
 These food obstacles tend to block the air and your food may not get evenly crispy as you want.
 I will recommend you should cook in batches if you have a large quantity of food to cook.

 #3.
 Do not preheat while cooking raw items

 #4.
-Never use parchment paper
+Never use parchment paper during preheating

 Never use parchment paper during the preheating time.
 The parchment paper is so light and thin.
-If you put parchment paper without any food weight the paper will be blown by the air.
-And get contact with heating elements which may be a reason for fire hazed.
+If you put parchment paper without any food weight the piece will be blown by the air.
+And get into contact with heating elements which may be a reason for fire hazed.
 So always remember never to use parchment paper while preheating.